27 June 2006

 "Mr Goddard arrived in Tanzania on 6 June and has spent the past eight days "climbing" Africa's highest mountain.Using a special arm-powered hand-bike, he hopes to reach the summit on Friday. "

-Jimmy Goddard's site.
+and a link to Jimmy Goddard's site.
 And I thought the last hill on the Eastway circuit was the stuff of nightmare.

 Cap dutifully doffed.